quicwg/base-drafts/draft-ietf-quic-http.md

 treated as a connection error of type HTTP_MISSING_SETTINGS.
 Only one control stream per peer is permitted; receipt of a second stream which claims to be a control stream MUST be treated as a connection error of type HTTP_WRONG_STREAM_COUNT.
+The sender MUST NOT close the control stream.
 If the control stream is closed at any point, this MUST be treated as a connection error of type HTTP_CLOSED_CRITICAL_STREAM.

 A pair of unidirectional streams is used rather than a single bidirectional stream.
 This allows either peer to send data as soon they are able.
 Depending